LITORA-bases/LITORA-dataset/README.md

 ## Download

+The full dataset is available on Hugging Face:

+**[Kinseong/LITORA-bases on Hugging Face](https://huggingface.co/datasets/Kinseong/LITORA-bases)** -- 140K pairs with masks, metadata, and per-sample quality scores.

-**Full release coming soon.** The dataset, pipeline code, QA-Gate framework, and random seeds for exact reproduction will be made available here.
+Pipeline code, QA-Gate framework, and random seeds for exact reproduction are available in this repository.

 ## Training Paradigms